 The Minor in Italian Studies requires that you take a minimum of 18 credits of course-work.
-You can design your own curriculum, freely choosing among the following list of courses offered by the Department of Foreign Languages (all courses are worth 3- semester hours, unless otherwise specified)
+You can design your own curriculum, freely choosing among the following list of courses offered by the Department of World Languages and Cultures (all courses are worth 3- semester hours, unless otherwise specified)

 - ITA 221 -Italian (Intermediate)

 - ITA 301 -Third Year Italian (Composition and Conversation 1)

 - ITA 302 -Third Year Italian (Composition and Conversation 2)

 - ITA 322 -Italian Popular Culture

 - ITA 387 -Study Abroad III ( 1-4 Credits)

 - ITA 409 -Independent Studies, (1 -4 Credits)

 - ITA 440 -Main Currents of Italian Literature

 - ITA 487 -Study Abroad IV (1-4 Credits)